Liver cancer – often detected too late

 The situation is different for cholangiocarcinoma (CCA).
 To date, it is only known that only the liver-associated disease PSC is considered a trigger of bile duct cancer.

 In recent years, new innovative treatment options and genetic biomarkers have been discovered that significantly improve the prognosis for patients.
-The prerequisite is that the disease is detected at an early stage.
+The prerequisite is that the disease is discovered in early stages and molecular testing is carried out as early as possible.

 Despite unanimous acceptance in professional circles and recommendations by professional societies worldwide in favour of screening with ultrasound in high-risk populations, the majority of patients are only diagnosed at a late stage and can no longer benefit from curative treatment options.